-Brain Cancer Treatment
+Brain and Spinal Cancer Treatment

 - To improve a patient’s prognosis, reduce symptoms and improve quality of life, through a combination of treatments and supportive care

 At Moffitt Cancer Center, we create and utilize some of the most advanced treatments to help us achieve these goals for all brain and spinal tumor types.
 Our Neuro-Oncology Program takes a comprehensive approach to precision medicine.
 Depending on a patient’s specific needs, we may recommend:

 - Neurosurgery, performed by skilled neurosurgeons to remove as much of the cancerous lesion as possible without damaging healthy brain or spinal tissue.
 We utilize a number of advanced surgical techniques, including awake craniotomies and MRI-guided laser ablation, and we perform many complex spinal surgeries.

 - Radiation therapy, with options such as three-dimensional conformal radiation therapy, stereotactic radiosurgery and intensity-modulated radiation therapy to help deliver radiation to a tumor while sparing essential gray matter.